 The United States established diplomatic relations with Chad in 1960, following its independence from France.
 Relations between the United States and Chad are strong.
-Chad is emerging from half a century of regional conflict and internal turmoil, and pursuing better governance and development.
-Chad is currently at risk of violence spilling over from Libya, the Central African Republic, and Nigeria.
+Chad is emerging from half a century of regional conflict and internal turmoil and pursuing better governance and development.
+Chad suffers incursions by armed groups from Nigeria and Libya, and hosted over 470,000 refugees as of May 2020, primarily from Sudan and the Central African Republic.
 The Chadian Government is taking steps to improve infrastructure and foster stability.
 The United States continues to encourage Chad to advance good governance.

 U.S. Assistance to Chad

-The United States provides humanitarian assistance to refugees and internally displaced persons throughout Chad; encourages Chadian commitment to regional stability and security; promotes human rights and the rule of law; supports responsible public revenue management; and maintains U.S.-Chadian cooperation on regional and international counterterrorism initiatives.
+The United States provides humanitarian assistance to refugees and internally displaced persons throughout Chad; encourages Chad’s commitment to regional stability and security; promotes human rights and the rule of law; promotes private sector enterprise, responsible public revenue management, and improvements in investment and business climate; and maintains U.S.-Chadian cooperation on regional and international counterterrorism initiatives.
 The U.S. Government works to achieve these goals through diplomatic engagement and multilateral, regional, and bilateral assistance programs.

 Bilateral Economic Relations

 Chad is eligible for preferential trade benefits under the African Growth and Opportunity Act.
 Chad’s exports to the United States are dominated by oil, while imports from the United States include machinery, plastics, and cereals.
+Chad is favorably disposed to foreign investment, especially from North American companies.
+The GOC has made economic diversification away from oil a critical objective of its 2030 Vision and 2017-2021 NDP, focusing on agriculture, livestock, and minerals as key sectors for export development.
 The United States does not have an investment treaty or a bilateral tax agreement with Chad.

 Chad’s Membership in International Organizations